The last six months have been our busiest so far. This is a quick run down of just some of the things we’ve been up to.

 School Principals gathered for the first meeting of Zero Emissions Schools Network – Mosman on February 17.
 Eight schools from Mosman LGA were represented, plus Cammaray Public School (North Sydney LGA).

-Mosman Mayor Carolyn Corrigan welcomed the schools, along with Jenni Hagland, team leader for Zero Emissions Schools, Ursula Hogben, co-founder of Zero Emissions Sydney North, and the Mosman Council environment team.
+Mosman Mayor Carolyn Corrigan welcomed the schools, along with Jenni Hagland, team leader for Zero Emissions Schools, Ursula Hogben, co-founder of Zero Emissions Sydney North, and the Mosman Council Sustainability team.

 The energy and enthusiasm was great to see.
 It was so interesting to hear what every school is doing and find out their motivation for joining the group.

-Jenni is launching a regular email newsletter to the group.
-It includes news of grants, events and other relevant information.
-She also plans to build on the existing how-to guides and resources at Zero Emissions Schools.
+Jenni is launching a regular email newsletter to the group, with news of grants, events and other relevant information.
+Jenni, Ursula and our team have built an information hub with information, case studies, how-to guides and resources at Zero Emissions Schools.
 Look out for how-to guides on reducing waste and installing solar.

 If you are interested in creating a sustainability group at your school the Zero Emissions Sydney North Schools page has a great range of resources to get you started.
-Jenni is also available for one-on-one consultations and you can contact her via email@example.com.
+Jenni is available for one-on-one consultations and you can contact her via email@example.com.
+Councils can also contact us if Council is interested in a Zero Emissions Schools Network for your LGA.

 This Wednesday 17 February representatives from every school in Mosman come together to attend the inaugural meeting of the Zero Emission Schools Network – Mosman.
 The aim: to take action on sustainability.
 The Mayor of Mosman, Councillor Carolyn Corrigan, will launch this exciting initiative to help schools establish sustainability programs.